Snowflyt/typroof/README.md

 Don't forget to add your config file to `tsconfig.json`.

+**⚠ Warning:** Make sure not to import value directly from `typroof` in your config file (use `typroof/config`, `typroof/plugin`, etc. instead), otherwise you may get circular dependencies error when Typroof is loading config.

 Typroof provides type definitions for the configuration object, so you can get type hints in your editor.

 You can use either `.ts`, `.mts`, `.cts`, `.js`, `.mjs` or `.cjs` as the extension of the config file.
 The priority is `.ts` > `.mts` > `.cts` > `.js` > `.mjs` > `.cjs`.